gsuuon/model.nvim/README.md

 ## 💭 Usage

 llm.nvim comes with some [starter prompts](./lua/llm/starter_prompts.lua) and makes it easy to build your own prompt library.
+For an example of a more complex agent-like multi-step prompt (e.g. curl, ask gpt for intermediate data, then include data in a final prompt) look at the `openapi` starter prompt.

 - `:Llm [prompt-name]` — Start a completion of either the visual selection or the current buffer.
 Uses the default prompt if no prompt name is provided.